paulkernfeld/hyperdrive/SPECIFICATION.md

   .digest()
 ```

-Hyperdrive uses a [flat-tree](https://github.com/mafintosh/flat-tree) to represent a tree structure as a flat list.
+Hyperdrive uses a [flat-tree](https://github.com/mafintosh/flat-tree) to represent a series of trees as a flat list.

 ```
 // a flat tree representing six blocks (the even numbers)
-// and two roots, 3 and 9
+// In this case, there are two Merkle trees, with roots at 3 and 9

                     3
                 1       5       9
-0   2   4   6   8  10
+Tree index:   0   2   4   6   8  10

+Block index:  0   1   2   3   4   5
 ```

 This means that every block hash will be identified by `2 * blockIndex` in the flat tree structure as they are bottom nodes.
 Every odd numbered index is the parent of two children.
 In the above example `1` would be the parent of `0` and `2`, `5` would be parent of `4` and `6`, and `3` would be the parent of `1` and `5`.
-Note that `7` cannot be resolved as it would require `12` and `14` be be present as well.
+Note that `7` cannot be resolved as it would require `12` and `14` to be present as well.

 To calculate the value of a parent node (odd numbered) we need to hash the values of the left and right child prefixed with the type identifier `1`.